madanyc/workfront-learn.en/help/workfront-proof/administration-and-setup/create-template-groups.md

 ---
 title: Create Template Groups to organize automated workflow templates
-description: Learn to how to make template groups to organize the automated proofing workflow templates you create in Adobe Workfront.
+description: Learn to how to make template groups to organize the automated proofing workflow templates you create  .
 feature: Workfront Proof
 type: Tutorial
 role: User, Administrator